She Killed in Ecstasy

 She Killed in Ecstasy (Sie tötete in Ekstase Mrs. Hyde) is a 1971 West German-Spanish erotic thriller film directed by Jesús Franco.
 The film's plot borrows elements from previous Franco films Miss Muerte and Venus in Furs.
 The film's productions staff includes many cast members and nearly the same crew as his previous film Vampyros Lesbos.

 Plot

-Dr. Johnson (Fred Williams) lives in bliss with his beautiful wife (Soledad Miranda) until his unorthodox experiments with human embryos causes a medical committee to reject his findings and orders him to discontinue his work.
+Dr. Johnson lives in bliss with his beautiful wife until his unorthodox experiments with human embryos causes a medical committee to reject his findings and order him to discontinue his work.
 The unstable doctor slashes his wrists in the bathroom.
 Devastated, his wife vows to seduce and kill the woman and three men "responsible" for the suicide.